 Leather and metal is a design trend we obviously don’t see enough of in modern technology, and UHANS is here to remedy that.
 Their U300 model has a huge battery, but is otherwise unremarkable in specs.
 However, it breaks free from conventional design choices to make something… different.
 We applaud them for being unique in a marketplace of literally hundreds of identically specced and priced Android handsets.
-Available for $180 at AliExpress, read on to find out what we thought of the device, and enter our competition to win one for yourself.
+Available for $180 at AliExpress, read on to find out what we thought of the device.

 Specifications and Design